RylanYancey/RylanYancey/CppNotes/rule_of_5.md

 }
 ```

 Address - The use of & to pass an object as a reference.
+This way, Btree exists in both `main` and `some_function`, but only as a reference in `some_function`.

 ```cpp
 // Figure 2